 The scanner will be in a purpose-built facility which we are building attached to the Royal Hallamshire Hospital, close to the inpatient entrance and the University’s Medical School, offering easy access for patients, clinicians and researchers.

-The New Energy Centre is an important addition to the University.
+The Transformer is an important addition to the University.
 It will provide an uninterrupted power supply to research experiments and ensure business continuity to the west of campus.
 The building is designed to enhance the Arts Tower setting.

 Royce Discovery Centre